MicaelDID/FractBench/README.md

 ## ToDo

-- enter x / y location, diff and max iteration
+- somehow be able to enter x / y location, diff and max iteration other than the 4 included with the program

 ## Example of usage